A-ZtCode/Superhero_Sightings/README.md

     - Implementation must make proper use of transactions.
     - Unit tests must fully test all create, read, update, and delete functionality for all entities and test all many-to-many and one-to-many relationships in the database.

-## Superhero Sightings Part 2 - Spring Boot Web App
+## Superhero Sightings Front-End - Spring Boot Web App

 ### Requirements
 The Hero Education and Relationship Organization (HERO) is so impressed with the work we did on the Superhero Sightings Data Layer project that they have awarded us a contract to build a Spring Boot web application.